sergerad/nolemma/README.md

 The sequencer will run in its own process, sealing blocks at a fixed period and accepting requests to submit transactions.

-A separate process will regularly send random transactions to the sequencer and verify resulting blocks.
+A separate process will regularly send signed transactions to the sequencer and verify resulting blocks.

 The output should looking something like this:
 ```sh